 - Over a month or every other week: 1st gathering – wives meet, while dads are caring for their children; 2nd gathering – dads meet, while wives care for their children; 3rd gathering – both husband and wives meet, while having their children with a childcare worker; 4th gathering – the whole families come together for a BBQ or service project.

 How can I start a group?
 GREAT QUESTION!
-Simply click on Help Launch A New Home Group.
+Simply click HERE!

 This page will continue to expand into a larger menu of resources for you to become more and more effective in shepherding others.